shah-zeb-naveed/data-science-notes/README.md

  - if updated model on new data distribution, test on recent data "backtesting" in "addition" to static test set. recent data could be corrupted.
  - shadow deployment: expensive coz doubles inference cost
  - a/b testing: if model 1 (A and B) is upstream dor model 2, then keep switching A and B (like on alternating days). ensure randomness in traffic routing. calculate sample size based on power analysis (MDE, alpha rate, power or 1-beta, expected variance).
 Historic growth will define how long to run the experiment for.
 Error rate (0.05) means we might just pick a wrong model by chance. also possible in batch predictions. it is stateless (does not consider model's current performance).
+ - back testing: b/a test to validate a/b results if it's too optimistic
+ - long-running a/b test: to measure user retention. can also be done via backtest???
  - Canary release (safe-rollout): simialr to A/B testing but doesn't have to be random. e.g. releasing to less critical/low risk markets first.
  - Interleaving, instead of spliting user groups, serve both models to each user and measure user preferences.
 May not be tied to actual core performance metrics (not sure what was meant by this statement).
 Need to make sure there is no position bias, by encoding position or by picking A or B with equal probability.
 Just like drafting process in sports.
  - bandits: each model a slot machine. requests served to the model with best current performance while also exploring along the way. maximizing predicition accuracy for users. requires online, preferable short/explicit feedback, a mechanism to keep track of each model's current performance and routing requests. similar to exploration-exploitation strategy in reinforcement leanring. e.g. e-greedy.
 Other exploration algos include Thompson Sampling, Upper Confidence Bound.